Quexii/LWJGL3-Patcher/README.md

 4. Run the `main` function

 ## Notes
-As to what models are available, check the [LWJGL3](https://www.lwjgl.org/customize) page.
+As to what modules are available, check the [LWJGL3](https://www.lwjgl.org/customize) page.